SymbioticLab/FedScale/mobile_bkend/mobile_setup_simple.md

 ssh W.X.Y.Z -p 8022
 ```

-## Download and Install Flamingo Container
+## Download and Install Swan Container

 After connecting to the phone using the previous steps, run the [mobile\_setup\_simple.sh](./mobile_setup_simple.sh) script to install all depdencies for the container and then the container itself.
-Start the container with `proot-distro flamingo-proot-distro --user singam`.
+Start the container with `proot-distro swan-proot-distro --user fedscale`.